HL7/fhir-exchange-routing-ig/input/pages/specification.md

 - be adjusted by the intermediary in the following step to match the public FHIR service address used by the originator.
 See [Response Content URL Rewriting](#response-content-url-rewriting) above.

 **Step 7.
-The Delegated Function intermediary passes through the response to the Inbound Gateway intermediary**
+The second intermediary passes through the response to the Inbound Gateway intermediary**

 The intermediary, which is holding a synchronous connection with the originator, passes through the response.
 Based on previous arrangement with the destination, it may rewrite references to the destination's FHIR service in resources returned by the destination.
 See [Response Content URL Rewriting](#response-content-url-rewriting) above.